 The Nonprofit Organizations and Voluntary Action (NOVA) Research Lab accepts students into most research projects.
 Research assistants are asked to participate in all aspects of the working of the research group and also are given the opportunity to work on an individual project under the mentorship of Dr. Wiley.
-NOVA Research Lab also occasionally has job openings for research assistants.
+NOVA Research Lab occasionally has paid graduate and undergraduate assistantships.

 Undergraduate Research Opportunities